A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Introduction

 \begin{enumerate} \item[1.]
-Based on previous works~\cite{Generalisation_survey, observational_overfitting}, we present HCMDP as a general framework to formalize visual RL and gain deep insights into the challenges of \textbf{low sample efficiency} and \textbf{large generalization gaps} in visual RL. \item[2.]
+Based on previous works~\cite{Generalisation_survey, observational_overfitting}, we present High-Dimensional Contextual Markov Decision Process (HCMDP) as a general framework to formalize visual RL.
+This framework provides deep insights into the challenges of \textbf{low sample efficiency} and \textbf{large generalization gaps} in visual RL, which serve as the primary motivations for introducing DA. \item[2.]
 We identify two key assumptions of DA with different motivations: the \textbf{optimality invariance} assumption for improving sample efficiency and the \textbf{prior-based diversity} assumption for narrowing the generalization gap. \item[3.]
-We categorize related techniques from two principled perspectives: \textbf{how to augment data} and \textbf{how to leverage augmented data} for improved clarity and coherence. \item[4.]
+We categorize related studies from two principled perspectives: \textbf{how to augment data} and \textbf{how to leverage augmented data} for improved clarity and coherence.
+This classification provides a structured framework for systematically reviewing existing work, offering a clear and logical organization of the field's current state. \item[4.]
 We conduct \textbf{a unified empirical evaluation} of extensive DA-based methods on representative benchmarks to evaluate their sample efficiency and generalization abilities. \item[5.]
-We present an in-depth discussion of the critical issues faced by DA in visual RL to highlight the specific challenges and future directions in this filed. \end{enumerate}
+We present \textbf{an in-depth discussion} of the current landscape of DA in visual RL, forming the core of our survey.
+This section delves into the unique mechanisms of DA in this context, explores its significant challenges and opportunities, and provides crucial insights into both the present state and promising future directions of DA in visual RL. \end{enumerate}